gromerol/utilerias/README.md

 View the [Using Titanium Modules](http://docs.appcelerator.com/titanium/latest/#!/guide/Using_Titanium_Modules) document for instructions on getting started with using modules in your application.

-To download an individual module without cloning this entire repo:
+To download and install an individual module without cloning this entire repo:

 ### For an iOS Module:

 1. Navigate to *module_name*/mobile/*platform*, for example, paypal/mobile/ios
 2. Click on the zip file that you'll find in the list of files, for example, ti.paypal-iphone-1.6.2.zip
-3. Click View Raw, which will download the zip file for you.
+3. Right-click View Raw, choose Copy Link Address (or your browser's option for that)
+4. In Studio, choose Help, Install Mobile Module.
+Paste the URL you copied into the 'Install From URL' box and click OK
-4. Proceed with using the module, as described in the docs page linked to above.
+5. Proceed with using the module, as described in the docs page linked to above.

 ### For an Android Module:

 1. Navigate to *module_name*/mobile/*platform*/dist, for example, paypal/mobile/android/dist
 2. Click on the zip file that you'll find in the list of files, for example, ti.paypal-android-2.2.2.zip
-3. Click View Raw, which will download the zip file for you.
+3. Right-click View Raw, choose Copy Link Address (or your browser's option for that)
+4. In Studio, choose Help, Install Mobile Module.
+Paste the URL you copied into the 'Install From URL' box and click OK
-4. Proceed with using the module, as described in the docs page linked to above.
+5. Proceed with using the module, as described in the docs page linked to above.

 Start Developing Modules
 -----------